-The web-based inventory and husbandry module of our Zoological Information Management System (ZIMS) integrates seamlessly with ZIMS for Medical, pulling medical and husbandry information into the same comprehensive records system with a single point of access, yet it is also fully functional as a stand-alone application.
-With its 2017 release, ZIMS for Studbooks will also be integrated into ZIMS for Inventory and Husbandry and ZIMS for Medical.
+The web-based inventory and husbandry module of our Zoological Information Management System (ZIMS) integrates seamlessly with ZIMS for Medical and ZIMS for Studbooks, pulling medical, breeding, and husbandry information into the same comprehensive records system with a single point of access, yet it is also fully functional as a stand-alone application.

 What is ZIMS for Husbandry?

 ZIMS for husbandry is the core of ZIMS – an integrated, real-time database that encompasses all the “ins and outs” of a member’s animal collection.
 Everything from accessions to permits to enclosures, feed logs, enrichment, inventory, reports, and more is included – in a customizable manner that allows members to decide who can see what data, who can enter what data, and more.

 What reporting is available in ZIMS for Husbandry?

 A collection of nearly two dozen reports is available; in addition, a robust search feature allows users to choose which fields appear in the results.
 Species360 reports have unusual levels of acceptance from regulatory bodies.
 US Fish & Wildlife Services (USFWS) accepts ZIMS reports in some cases in lieu of CITES import documents, and will accept Species360 Specimen reports as proof of captive breeding.

 What does training look like for ZIMS for Husbandry?